ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 I think this is correct assuming the buffer pointed to isn't larger than `std::numeric_limits<ptrdiff_t>::max`, in which case the subtraction is undefined behavior.
 For such large buffers I believe the only safe way is to use `(pointer, size)` instead of `(begin, end)`.

+## Test If An Index I Valid For A Pointer / Size Pair

 ```cpp
 template <typename T>
 bool work(T* begin, size_t size, size_t index)